Timeline: July – December 2024

 Type: Generative AI Chatbot

 Every year, over 25,000 high school seniors in Massachusetts face a fragmented and overwhelming college and career planning process.
 Existing tools offer scattered information, making it difficult for students—especially those from underserved communities—to understand how their education connects to real career opportunities.
 MATCH (Massachusetts Academics to Careers Helper) was built to change that.
-Our goal: to create an AI-powered platform that makes career exploration intuitive, personalized, and accessible.
+My goal: to create an AI-powered platform that makes career exploration intuitive, personalized, and accessible.

-• User Research – Understanding how students explore careers and where they struggle.
+• User research – understanding how students explore careers and where they struggle

-• Interface & Experience Design – Creating an intuitive, guided experience from the landing page to the chat page.
+• Interface & experience design – creating an intuitive, guided experience from the landing page to the chat page

-• Project Management – Facilitating external communication via email, meetings, and pitch presentations.
+• Project management – facilitating external communication via email, meetings, and pitch presentations

 To design a solution that truly met student needs, I conducted in-depth research:

-• User Interviews: I spoke with high school seniors, guidance counselors, and admissions officers to understand their pain points of the college research process.
+• User interviews: I spoke with high school seniors, guidance counselors, and admissions officers to understand their pain points of the college research process.
 Additionally, I spoke with current students at Roxbury Community College about their experience.

-• Market & Tech Analysis: I studied existing career navigation tools, such as the College Board, and labor market trends to identify gaps.
+• Market & tech analysis: I studied existing career navigation tools, such as the College Board, and labor market trends to identify gaps.

-• Accessibility Insights: I explored how multilingual support could improve access for students and families across Massachusetts.
+• Accessibility insights: I explored how multilingual support could improve access for students and families across Massachusetts.

 I really try to make them do the work, but I’m sitting next to them pointing at the screen to help them navigate.